Show options

 Position

-Mercy Milgo specialises in construction, engineering, energy, professional negligence and related insurance disputes.
-Mercy enjoys undertaking work in her own right, as well as led work as a member of larger counsel teams drawn from both inside and outside Chambers.
-Recent highlights include acting:
+Mercy Milgo specialises in construction disputes with a particular interest and expertise in fire safety/cladding, energy, professional negligence, and related insurance disputes.
+She undertakes both domestic and international work in her own right, as well as led work as a member of large legal teams.

-• in a multi-million-euro international arbitration concerning the use of a pioneering anaerobic digestion technology at a waste to-energy plant (led by Fionnuala McCredie KC and William Webb KC);
+• in an ongoing multi-million-euro international arbitration five-week trial concerning the use of a pioneering anaerobic digestion technology at a waste-to-energy plant (led by Fionnuala McCredie KC and William Webb KC);

-She was also involved in the UK Covid19 Inquiry (Module 4) as part of the counsel team instructed by the UK Department of Health and Social Care and led by Sam Stein KC and Abdul Jinadu.
+Mercy is a member of the Attorney General’s Junior Counsel Scheme.
+She was involved in the UK Covid-19 Inquiry (Module 4) as part of the counsel team instructed by the UK Department of Health and Social Care (led by Sam Stein KC and Abdul Jinadu).

 Content supplied by Keating Chambers